MrLoh/styled-native-components/README.md

 # styled-native-components

-A [Styled Components](https://www.styled-components.com) alternative for React Native (Web), that supports variables, nested style definitions for `contentContainerStyle`, and web centric CSS concepts ported to React Native Web.
+A [Styled Components](https://www.styled-components.com) alternative for React Native (Web), that supports color variables, rem, vh, vw, nested style definitions for `contentContainerStyle`, and web centric CSS concepts ported to React Native Web.

 ## Disclaimer

-This library does not provide a compiled output, as there are strange issues with mixed named and default exports.
-So make sure to compile this library with webpack, when using it in a web project.

 This library is mainly for internal use until release of `v1.0.0`, there might be breaking changes at any time.
 If you don't need backwards compatibility with Styled-Components, I'd recommend using [Cssta](https://jacobp100.github.io/cssta) instead.